 Spaniels are a well-known working dog.
 They are highly attuned with their owners and will make that person the centre of attention.
 They have an acute sense of smell which is a useful attribute in an assistance dog.
 Their loyalty ensures they will always have eyes on their family and will be ready to go to work at any time.
 This breed is very energetic, which makes them a great companion for younger children.
 Ready to play or focus on the task in hand.

 Some breeds are highly dedicated to their owners.
 The German Shorthaired Pointer is a great example.
 Known for needing a lot of exercise people often overlook the breed as an assistance dog, however, it is their intelligence that needs to be utilised.
 Pointers are incredibly loyal and make a deep and lasting connection with their owners.
 They are also one of the most gentle breeds on this list.
 A pointer will provide lots of laughter because they have an almost human-like personality, but they will also give a feeling of security due to their need to be close with their family.
+To know more you can also read: when do german shepherds become protective.

 Most dog breeds have the potential to be an assistance dog, it is even possible to retrain your current pet and teach them how to take on multiple tasks which could assist you at home.
 It is imperative to choose the right companion from the start as these dogs develop a deep bond with their companion.
 If you choose the wrong breed for you, then you may end up causing distress to both the dog and your loved one.